newtheatre/website/_content/get-involved.md

 banner_image: "get-involved.jpg"
 ---

 **Season Launches** are the best opportunity to see all of the roles available in our shows for that season.
-You will find out what plays are in the season, and they'll all be looking for actors, technicians, designers, builders and so on.
+You will find out what plays are in the season, and they'll all be looking for actors, technicians, designers, builders, and so on.

 {% include date.html date="launch" %}